Disconnected Agreement in Networks Prone to Link Failures: Abstract

 \section{Abstract}

-We consider deterministic distributed algorithms solving Consensus in synchronous networks of arbitrary topologies.
-Links are prone to failures.
-Agreement is understood as holding in each connected component of a network obtained by removing faulty links.
-We introduce the concept of stretch, which is a function of the number of connected components of a network and their respective diameters.
-Fast and early-stopping algorithms solving Consensus are defined by referring to stretch resulting in removing faulty links.
-We develop algorithms that rely only on nodes knowing their own names and the ability to associate communication with local ports.
-A network has $n$ nodes and it starts with $m$ functional links.
-We give a general algorithm operating in time~$n$ that uses messages of $\cO(\log n)$ bits.
-If we additionally restrict executions to be subject to a bound~$\Lambda$ on stretch, then there is a fast algorithm solving Consensus in time $\cO(\Lambda)$ using messages of $\cO(\log n)$ bits.
+We consider deterministic distributed algorithms for reaching agreement in synchronous networks of arbitrary topologies.
+Links are bi-directional and prone to failures while nodes stay non-faulty at all times.
+A faulty link may omit messages.
+Agreement among nodes is understood as holding in each connected component of a network obtained by removing faulty links.
+We call ``disconnected agreement'' the algorithmic problem of reaching such agreement.
+We introduce the concept of stretch, which is the number of connected components of a network, obtained by removing faulty links, minus~$1$ plus the sum of diameters of connected components.
+We define the concepts of ``fast'' and ``early-stopping'' algorithms for disconnected agreement by referring to stretch.
+We consider trade-offs between the knowledge of nodes, size of messages, and running times of algorithms.
+A network has $n$ nodes and $m$ links.
+Nodes are normally assumed to know their own names and ability to associate communication with local ports.
+If we additionally assume that a bound~$\Lambda$ on stretch is known to all nodes, then there is an algorithm for disconnected agreement working in time $\cO(\Lambda)$ using messages of $\cO(\log n)$ bits.
+We give a general disconnected agreement algorithm operating in~$n+1$ rounds that uses messages of $\cO(\log n)$ bits.
 Let~$\lambda$ be an unknown stretch occurring in an execution; we give an algorithm working in time~$(\lambda+2)^3$ and using messages of $\cO(n\log n)$ bits.
-We show that Consensus can be solved in the optimal $\cO(\lambda)$ time, but at the cost of increasing message size to~$\cO(m\log n)$.
-We also demonstrate how to solve Consensus by an algorithm that uses only~$\cO(n)$ non-faulty links and works in time~$\cO(n m)$, while nodes start with their ports mapped to neighbors and messages carry $\cO(m\log n)$ bits.
-We prove lower bounds on performance of Consensus solutions that refer to parameters of evolving network topologies and the knowledge available to nodes.
+We show that disconnected agreement can be solved in the optimal $\cO(\lambda)$ time, but at the cost of increasing message size to~$\cO(m\log n)$.
+We also design an algorithm that uses only~$\cO(n)$ non-faulty links and works in time~$\cO(n m)$, while nodes start with their ports mapped to neighbors and messages carry $\cO(m\log n)$ bits.
+We prove lower bounds on the performance of disconnected-agreement solutions that refer to the parameters of evolving network topologies and the knowledge available to nodes.